stefansl/image-shrinker/README.md

 Drag your image file onto the Image Shrinker window and it will saved in the same folder as reduced image.
 The original graphic will be not replaced.

-## Download and Installation on MacOsX
+## Download and Installation on macOS
 Download Image Shrinker here:
 https://github.com/stefansl/image-shrinker/releases/download/v1.3.5/image-shrinker-1.3.5.dmg

-Unpack and copy or drag the app into your MacOSX application folder.
+Unpack and copy or drag the app into your macOS application folder.
 For uninstalling, just drop the app into the bin.

 ## Build your own